-I've selected two lineups for us to play.
+I've selected two contests for us to play.

 The first is a simple two player contest, where Kansas City's Travis Kelce needs to either have More or Less than 105.5 receiving yards, and Tampa Bay running back Leonard Fournette will need to have More or Less than 59.5 rushing yards.

 I've selected Kelce to have MORE than 105.5 receiving yards, and for Fournette to have MORE than 59.5 rushing yards.
-I'll explain my selections in the "How to" portion later on.
+I'll explain my selections in the "How to Win" portion later on.

 As it is the Super Bowl, let's make things interesting.
-I'll show you what a five player contest looks like, and, right here, will briefly explain why I made those decisions.
+I'll show you what a five player contest looks like, and will briefly explain why I made those decisions.